-At the extreme eastern end of the plant is a bank of modern concrete silos.
+Looking at the tallest part of the plant from a skeletal loading dock.
 Kodak Portra 160/Mamiya 6.

 Looking down Pommenicher Straße from Gaststätte Rosarius, the monstrous machine about to devour the town bites at the ground.